London Beer Guides

 Hammerton Brewery

 Sort of the opposite of Two Tribes, Hammerton speaks with its beer rather than its vibe.
-The two options it provides are different, however: the brewery itself lends itself to an industrial, laid back, sparkly fairy light vibe and the flagship pub 800 metres away is more of a scene with pub quizzes and creative food choices.
+The two options it provides are different, however: the brewery is an industrial, laid back, sparkly fairy light vibe and the flagship pub 800 metres away is more of a scene with pub quizzes and creative food choices.
 Either way, you have to get the cake stout.
 More on that later.

 Good For: Cake Stout; Fairy lights.